-During 2016, the PBI Project in Colombia redoubled its efforts to respond to a changing and demanding context, shaped by the final months of peace negotiations in Havana between the Colombian government and the FARC.
-Since the historic signing of the peace agreement in November 2016, Colombia has entered into a trying period as it begins the process of implementation.
+Throughout the past year, PBI Colombia redoubled its efforts to respond to a changing and demanding context, shaped by the final months of peace negotiations in Havana between the Colombian government and the FARC.
+Since the historic signing of the peace agreement in November 2016, Colombia has entered a trying period as it begins the process of implementation.
 Violence against (women) human rights defenders and social leaders has increased to levels not seen for the last ten years.
-A positive development is the agreement reached in September 2017 between the Colombian government and the ELN rebels to a bilateral ceasefire to begin on October 1, 2017, inspired by a then-pending visit by the Pope.
+A positive development is the agreement reached in September 2017 between the Colombian government and the ELN rebels to a bilateral ceasefire that began at the beginning of October 2017, inspired by a then-pending visit by the Pope.
 It is interesting to note that the ELN was originally formed by a group of radical Catholic priests in 1964.
+The ELN released a statement in early November 2017 stating that violence in Chocó was threatening that deal, however.